ezekielulrich/metricscraper/README.md

 python main.py
 ```

-The program will search Google Scholar for authors from each university whose interests are associated with manufacturing and retrieve their corresponding h-index, university, and citation count.
+The program will search Google Scholar for authors from each university whose interests are associated with manufacturing and retrieve their corresponding h-index and citation count.
 These results are compiled into a .csv file and can be visualized as a box plot by running
 ```bash
 python graph.py
 ```